Day Old Easter Egger Baby Chicks

 Hatching year round.

-Temperament: These are generally sweet birds and are not usually aggressive.
+Temperament: These are sweet birds and are not usually aggressive.

 History: There is a great deal of misinformation about Easter Eggers, in some cases from sources you would expect to be reliable.
 Some hatcheries mislabel these birds as Ameraucanas or Araucanas, or other variations on those spellings.

-Because Easter Eggers are hybrids rather members of a true breed, they are not recognized by the American Poultry Association or the American Bantam Association, so they are not shown in competitions.
-Instead, they are happy birds that lay funny colored eggs and make a great addition to backyard flocks.
+They are not recognized by the American Poultry Association or the American Bantam Association, so they are not shown in competitions.
+Instead, they are happy birds that lay funny colored eggs.
+They make a great addition to backyard flocks.